-Trumpeter, educator, vocalist, multi-instrumentalist and transcriber… Michael Anthony Clark continues to wow audiences across the east coast.
+Trumpeter, educator, vocalist and multi-instrumentalist… Michael Anthony Clark continues to wow audiences across the east coast.

 Born and raised in the City of Brotherly Love, Michael began playing the trumpet at the age of 9 thanks to his parents John Clark and Diane Kay-Clark.
 His life would soon change as he was thrust into the world of music.
 During his time at Shawmont Elementary School, Michael began his journey performing in various concerts, musicals and competitions.
 Later, while attending the city's prestigious High School for Creative and Performing Arts (CAPA), Michael continued to win competitions achieving his way to principal chair in the PMEA All-State Orchestra.